dotnet/android/Documentation/release-notes/README.md

 1. Determine the product version.
 This can be done by viewing the history of the non-public [Insertion Release Definition][insertion-definition] and finding the corresponding xamarin-android commit.
-Look in the JENKINS-SIGN commit status details to find the `version`.
+Look in the 'vsts-devdiv artifacts' commit status details to find the `version`.

    ```